theoliverlear/Programming-Paradigms/Assignment One/src/Program Write-Up Document.md

 # Program Write-Up Document

-[Name]
+Oliver Sigwarth
-[Date]
+10-18-2023
-[Course]
+CIDS 235 - Programming Paradigms
-[Assignment]
+Assignment 1 - Among Us

-**Link to working code (e.g., on Replit.co or any other suitable platform)**
+**Link to working code: https://replit.com/join/ediygthgdu-theoliverlear**

 ## Explanation

 This document serves as a comprehensive write-up for the [Name of Your Program] project.
 It includes detailed information about the program's structure, design, and testing.
 The document is intended to provide a clear overview of the project for evaluation purposes.

 ## UML Class Diagram